ggcarvalho/ggcarvalho.github.io/content/posts/montecarlo.md

 ---

-This is a problem that has been disturbing people for ages.
+This is a problem that has been confusing people for ages.
 Just like the birthday problem, you can solve it using basic math/probability theory, which we won't do.
 Let's state the problem and provide a Monte Carlo simulation to solve it.

 The problem is:
 >Suppose you're on a game show, and you're given the choice of three doors: Behind one door is a valuable prize; behind the others, goats.
 You pick a door, say No. $1$, and the host, who knows what's behind the doors, opens another door, say No. $3$, which has a goat.
 He then says to you, "Do you want to pick door No. $2$?"
 Is it to your advantage to switch your choice?